stashed/docs/docs/guides/latest/auto-backup/pvc.md

 **Generate Sample Data:**

 Now, we are going to deploy a sample pod that mounts the PVC we have just created.
 The pod will generate a sample file named `hello.txt` in `/my/sample/data/` directory.
-We will backup this file using auto-backup.
+We are going to backup this file using auto-backup.

 Below, is the YAML of the pod that we are going to deploy,